 "I am glad and rejoice in the stand you have taken in relation to the existence of creeds, &c.
 O, my brother, that is the simplicity of the gospel.
 Can we for one moment suppose it is a time now to be fixing up a creed for years, or even months, to come?
 Is this our faith?
-O I cannot, I cannot-I What ! the advent people have a must not. creed?
-What ! the advent people organize nto a sect?
+O I cannot, I cannot-I What! the advent people have a must not. creed?
+What! the advent people organize nto a sect?
 O, brethren, do let us be consistent.
-Did not our enemies tell us that after our time passed-if it did pass-we should crganize into a sect?
-What did we answer You who are disposed to organize them ? and have a creed, answer it.
+Did not our enemies tell us that after our time passed-if it did pass-we should organize into a sect?
+What did we answer You who are disposed to organize and have a creed, answer it.
 Is Agag dead? are all the Amalikites dead? is all the spoil Then what means the bleating destroyed? of these sheep, and the lowing of these oxen from Albany?
-See 1st Sam. xvth chap.-...
-Let us remember three things and overcome them.
-1. The beast.
+See 1st Sam. xvth chap.-.
+Let us remember three things and overcome 1.
+The beast.
 2. His mark.
 3. The number of his name.
 Here is the PATIENCE and FAITH of the saints.
 Let the Gentile princes exercise their dictation, but let us not be so: Love as dear brethren, be kind, be affectionate.
-Little children, love one another."
+Little children, love one an-

-Let those who are acquainted with Edwin Burnham's present position and course, comwere blessed, and proved a blessing to the pare it with the above, and then judge who church and the world; but when they pat- has departed from the "simplicity of the gospel," and the pure meck spirit of the ori-|ly "confess me before men," 1 will own and ginal advent faith; those who stand aloof honor, "before my Father, in heaven." from the "Advent Church," or Edwin Burnham, who is laboring to build up this new sect.
+Let those who are acquainted with Edwin Burnham's present position and course, comginal advent faith; those who stand aloof honor, "before my Father, in heaven." from the "Advent Church," or Edwin Burnham, who is laboring to build up this new sect.

-Those whose lamps have not gone out can see, and will see that those who have rejected the present truth, have departed from the simplicity of the advent faith, and have not the sweet spirit that attended the proclamation of the first and second angel's messages, and which called forth these living testimonies from the leaders in the holv advent cause.
+Those whose lamps have not gone out can see, and will see that those who have rejected the present truth, have departed from the simplicity of the advent faith, and have not the sweet spirit that attended the prociamation of the first and second angel's messages, and which called forth these living testimonies from the leaders in the holy agrent cause.

-We hope and pray that these testimonies may inspire the hearts of God's dear cihldren with stronger faith and brighter hope. while they obey the divine injunction-" call to remembrance the former days."] Ŵ.
+We hope and pray that these testimonies may inspire the hearts of God's dear cihldren with stronger faith and brighter hope. while they obey the divine injunction-"call to remembrance the former days."